Digital-Validation-Laboratory/.github/README.md

-# Digital Validation Laboratory
+# Computer Aided Validation Laboratory
-A software toolbox for optimising engineering simulation validation experiments.
+We make software to reduce the cost of engineering simulation validation experiments for high value components.